Bird Netting - It Keep's em Out!!

 Shrub Guard Pest Net Bags - These are really neat for quickly wrapping

 up a bush or shrub.
-Its quite popular for blueberry bushes.
-Simply roll it
+It is extremely popular for blueberry bushes.
+Simply

-on, and your blueberries are secure.
-Roll it up a ways, to harvest the fruit.
+roll it on, and your blueberries are secure.
+Roll it up a ways, to harvest

 Pest Netting Sheets - Pest netting sheets work